Jaded-Encoding-Thaumaturgy/JET-guide/docs/filtering/expr.md

 This will apply the expression `x 1 +` to every plane of the first input clip.
-It can be read as the following:
+This is equivalent to the following:

 ```py
 clip = akarin.Expr([clip1, clip2], ["x 1 +", "x 1 +", "x 1 +"])